jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 - Notice the differences on the input variables of `gmond_systemd_check_services` and `cluster_type` between above examples for different cluster types.
 - Actually all the variables defined in `group_vars/all.yaml` and `group_vars/ganglia-nagios-server.yaml` could be overwritten by setting via `-e` flags in the command line.
+- In case too much inputs at command line, a yaml/json file containing the extra variables could be used by `-e "@extra_vars_file.yaml/json"`.
+See `single_host_vars.yaml` for example.
 - The meaning of `-e "act=cluster_install"` will be described later.

 ### Setup monitoring for the cluster